 APRS Trackers For All!

 In the Spring 2013, HOTARC Directors and Members agreed to apply a generous donation from the Waco Bicycle Club to finance a project to provide affordable APRS Trackers to Club Members.
-The project subsidized about half of the ~$220 cost of assembling a portable APRS tracker based on a design by W5NCD that incorporates the Byonics TinyTrak into the battery case of an HT, as pictured here.
-While the trackers could be used by members to track their own movements, the Club reserved the right to "borrow" the trackers for Club functions and special events, like the annual WWW100 event.
+The project subsidized about half of the ~$220 cost of assembling a 5W APRS tracker based on a design by W5NCD that incorporates the Byonics TinyTrak into the battery case of an HT, as pictured here.
+While the trackers could be used by members for their own personal benefit, the Club reserved the right to "borrow" the subsidized trackers for Club functions and special events, such as the annual WWW100 event.

 Tips for new APRS trackers

 Here are a few tips for those new to APRS tracking.